BuluBoxSoftware/BuluBoxSoftware/GNC/ReadMe.md

 **DHL:**

 Below is a detailed illustration of how GNC labels process function operates from start point to end point.
 The diagram design is a detailed structure of Bulu’s, GNC and DHL architecture structure and mechanism.
-The diagram helps us accumulated the  different stages of the labeling process and gives a detailed analysis of every step of the complete GNC labeling Process.
+The diagram helps us accumulated the  different stages of the labeling process and gives a detailed analysis of every step of GNC labeling Process.

 ![](https://github.com/BuluBoxSoftware/Documentation/blob/main/GNC/Diagram.png)
 This mechanism allows us to pin point what exact process is being executed in the higharky of the diagram.
 The process starts on the upper left corner labeled Customers and